sogaiu/tree-sitter-clojure/script/README.md

 TS_LANGUAGE=clojure
 ```

+The information in `settings` is meant to abstract out differences
+between grammars.
+At the moment, that's just the name of the grammar.

+### Task Scripts

+Each task script in this directory expresses a task one might carry
+out in the course of working with this repository such as:

+* Generating parser source from `grammar.js`
+* Cleaning up files and directories
+* Starting the web playground

+The scripts can be executed on their own but they are also used as
-Note that the `Makefile` in the repository root parses this file for
+recipes for targets of the `Makefile` in the repository root.

-lines that look like the above.
+### `util`

+The `util` directory contains some scripts that allow reuse of
+functionality invoked from the `Makefile` as well as from the task
+scripts.
+The hope here was to reduce duplication.

-### Why No File Extensions?
+## Why No File Extensions?

-The names do not have extensions deliberately:
+The scripts' names do not have file extensions deliberately:

-* An alternative language might be used to implement a task
+* An alternative language might be used to implement a task script
 * Might lead to a nicer arrangement on Windows

 ## Linting Shell Scripts